ArjunPanditDs/70_Days_Of_Machine_Learning/README.md

 - Built a model to predict **sales revenue** based on TV, radio, and newspaper advertising budgets.
 - Implemented the model using **Scikit-Learn** and evaluated performance using **R² score & MSE**.
 - Visualized the regression plane in **3D** to understand feature impact.

+🚀 Day 6: Gradient Descent & Stochastic Gradient Descent (SGD) 📌 Concepts Covered:

+    Understanding Gradient Descent – an optimization algorithm used to minimize the cost function in machine learning models.

+    Types of Gradient Descent:

+        Batch Gradient Descent – Uses the entire dataset for each update.

+        Stochastic Gradient Descent (SGD) – Updates weights using a single random sample per iteration, making it faster but noisier.

+        Mini-Batch Gradient Descent – A balance between batch GD and SGD.
 ---

 This marks the beginning of my **70 Days of Machine Learning** journey! 🚀 Stay tuned for more updates.